There are different ways of being dominant.

 I’m calm and laid back because I was born to hold power

 Finally, we get to the crowning of social power.

 With little to prove and long experience behind them, these guys are the ultimate archetypes of dominance.

-They follow the law social effort, getting people to move for them with the smallest gesture (also read: the law of social exchange) while they themselves move little and slowly.
+They follow the law of least effort, one of the fundamental laws of power.
+Such as they get people to move for them with the smallest gesture (also read: the social exchange theory) while they themselves move little and slowly.

 It’s difficult rising to power with this status.
 You should probably instead ease into this style after you’ve already reached a certain level of power.

 Different styles suit different personalities, situations, and different stages of life.

 Most of all though, I recommend you decide depending on your personality.

 In terms of power, on average, the more masculine type who speaks and moves less will always appear more powerful, influential, and authoritative than the ones making a big show (ie.: young guns and jesters).

 Within our current society and to enjoy a good social life I would probably recommend you develop the social skills of the social charmers -you’re doing it with this course- (note: I cut this dominance style out on this article to keep it brief, but it’s basically the style of George Clooney and Bill Clinton, also read How to Be Charming).